Perovskite triple and quadruple junction solar cells

 Metal halide perovskite solar cells have advanced from an intriguing scientific discovery into a viable option for future renewable energy.
 Record single and tandem junction perovskite solar cells already provide power efficiencies close to 26% and 30%, respectively.
 The aim of this project is to achieve the next target in photovoltaic energy conversion by developing perovskite triple and quadruple junction solar cells towards efficiencies of 35% to 40% using cheap solution-processable materials and affordable technologies.

-Unique spectroscopic techniques will identify the nature and location of the defects, either in the bulk or at interfaces with the charge-selective contacts.
-These defects give rise to nonradiative recombination of electrons and holes, contributing to a loss of open-circuit voltage and limiting performance.
+2. Defect Identification: Unique spectroscopic techniques will identify the nature and location of the defects, either in the bulk or at interfaces with the charge-selective contacts, that give rise to nonradiative recombination of electrons and holes, contributing to a loss of open-circuit voltage and limiting performance.

 Fabrication Process